GuangzhengLyu/Subminute-Ageing-Assessment-Retired-LIBs/1-Proposed/README.md

 # 1-Proposed
 ## Subminute Cross-Dimensional Ageing Assessment (Core Implementation)

-This folder contains the full implementation of the proposed ageing assessment framework described in the main manuscript (Fig. 1 to 5).
+This folder contains the full implementation of the proposed ageing assessment framework described in the main manuscript (**Fig. 1 to Fig. 5**).
 It includes deep-ageing observation, pulse-inspection relaxation voltage analysis, internal-state feature extraction, multi-task PLSR modelling, and visualization of assessment results.

 ---